martkartasev/SMARCUnityAssets/README.md

 That way, we can identify gaps in our documentation and hopefully add them in for the next person.

+# You are probably done here.
+Continue if this is not your first ever Unity project.

 ## Installation for non-SMaRC projects

 We rely on a few non unity asset store packages, so follow the instructions below to install the package into your project.